yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 ...
 ```

-We can easily see from the clip above that this file supports three types of ABI: `common` (for both 32-bit and 64-bit), `64` (for 64-bit), and `x32` (for 32-bit).
-You can also distinguish their type based on the prefix of the handler entry.
+It's clear from the clip above that this file supports three types of ABI: `common` (for both 32-bit and 64-bit), `64` (for 64-bit), and `x32` (for 32-bit).
+You can also easily distinguish their type based on the prefix of the handler entry.